Certain types of information in professional writing very commonly follow an introductory “there”

 An example of this use of presentational there is:

 (e) There is (a) benefit in travelling widely.

-The “comment” here is expressed by benefit (used countably or uncountably), and it applies to travelling widely.
-In general, the comment word will be the noun after there is, and the idea it applies to will be a subsequent action or situation.
-Usually this latter information will be placed after the preposition in, but sometimes that is needed:
+The characterisation here is expressed by benefit (used countably or uncountably), and it applies to the action travelling widely.
+In general, the characterising word will be the noun after there is, and the action or situation will be written next, usually after the preposition in but sometimes after that:

 (e1) It is beneficial to travel widely.

 It will be observed here that after it is there is commonly an adjective instead of a noun (though this is not compulsory), and that no preposition is involved.
-The verb at the end has either to or that.
-A to verb can actually be replaced by -ing, depending on meaning (see the post on “It” sentences for an explanation).
+The verb at the end has either to or that (-ing is also possible instead of to, depending on meaning – see the post on “it” sentences for an explanation).

 My intuition as an experienced English speaker is that it beginnings are more frequent than there ones.
 One possible reason for the there option might be the fact that it at the start of a sentence has a very common alternative use – back-referring instead of forward-referring – which might confuse the reader when there is a preceding noun which it could be understood as referring to.
 Choosing the there option in such situations can guard against misinterpretation.

 Not every adjective after it has a related noun that can be used after there.
 Examples of others that do are advantageous (advantage), appealing (appeal), attractive (attraction), challenging (a challenge), difficult (difficulty), harmful (harm), hazardous (a hazard), pointless (no point), possible (a possibility + that), problematic (a problem), profitable (profit), promising (promise), rewarding (reward), risky (a risk), satisfying (satisfaction), useful, (usefulness), valuable (value) and worth (worth).